 Advanced Ceramics in Seals and Thermocouples

-Advanced ceramics from Morgan Advanced Ceramics are also ideally suited for aerospace applications that provide a physical interface between different components, due to their ability to withstand the high temperatures, vibration and mechanical shock typically found in aircraft engines and other high stress locations.
+Advanced ceramics from Morgan Advanced Materials are also ideally suited for aerospace applications that provide a physical interface between different components, due to their ability to withstand the high temperatures, vibration and mechanical shock typically found in aircraft engines and other high stress locations.
 Ceramics are commonly found in seals for gas turbine engines, fuel line assembly, and thermocouples.
 Where ceramic/metal assemblies are required, joining the two materials generally involves metallizing the ceramic surface and then brazing the components together.

 Advanced Brazing Materials for Aero Engine Component Repair